rust-lang/rust/src/doc/rustc-dev-guide/src/solve/opaque-types.md

 multiple times during coherence: [example][coherence-example]

-Inside of the defining scope we start by checking whether the type and const arguments of the opaque are all placeholders: [source](placeholder-ck).
+Inside of the defining scope we start by checking whether the type and const arguments of the opaque are all placeholders: [source][placeholder-ck].
 If this check is ambiguous, return ambiguity, if it fails, return `Err(NoSolution)`.
 This check ignores regions which are only checked at the end of borrowck.
 If it succeeds, continue.